 Similarly, the ASTM C208 standard for regular and structural types of cellulosic fiber insulating board does not apply deflection criteria for out-of-plane wind pressure bending (flexural) resistance.
-Instead, the average maximum flexural strength is determined from 3-in x 15-in (76 mm x 381 mm)3"x15" strips of fiberboard sheathing in accordance with ASTM C209 Section 10.
-The average maximum flexural strength is then used to calculate wind pressure resistance without consideration of deflection.
+Instead, the average maximum flexural strength is determined from 3"x15" strips of fiberboard sheathing in accordance with ASTM C209 Section 10.
+The average maximum flexural strength is then used to calculate wind pressure resistance without consideration of deflection.1